heyitsjoealongi/react-ventures/README.md

 ##### Bugs and Issues

 Having an issue with the template?
-Report bugs & issues with Purple on GitHub via [Issues](https://github.com/collectedview/react-ventures/issues).
+Report bugs & issues with React Ventures on GitHub via [Issues](https://github.com/collectedview/react-ventures/issues).
 Fork, Pull, or Send an email over to join as a contributor!
 Join in on the open source conversation on [Twitter](https://twitter.com/collectedview).

 ##### Acknowledgments